One problem when you go abroad is that all of your previously established ties with your home country don't automatically get severed.

-So while you’re off travelling in far-flung lands, letters, postcards, bank statements, utility bills, verification codes, cheques, tax forms, ballot forms, and other forms of paper mail will probably keep arriving at the address that your correspondents think you live at.
+So while you’re off travelling in far-flung lands, letters, postcards, bank statements, utility bills, verification codes, cheques, tax forms, ballot forms, and other forms of paper mail will probably keep arriving at the address that your correspondents think you still live at.

-When you go away on a short holiday or vacation, you’re probably happy enough to let a few envelopes pile up in your mailbox or porch (or maybe you have a trusted neighbour collect it for you) until you get home and finally have a chance to open it.
+Of course, when you go away on a short holiday or vacation, you’re probably happy enough to let a few envelopes pile up in your mailbox or porch (or maybe you have a trusted neighbour collect it for you) until you get home and finally have a chance to open it.